 The Environmental Assessment Act provides for the protection, conservation and wise management of Ontario's environment by establishing a responsible and accountable process for decision-making before a project is undertaken.
-The three processes that have been developed to ensure that the purpose of the Environmental Assessment Act is met are Individual EAs, Streamlined or Class EAs, and Environmental Screening Processes for certain projects.
+The three processes that have been developed to ensure that the purpose of the Environmental Assessment Act is met are comprehensive EAs, Class EAs, and streamlined process such as Environmental Screening Processes for certain projects, including electricity projects.